cszredwan/crazy.observable/README.md

 });
 ```

+## Special Features

+  * Note that calculations are done asyncronously and the number of emissions at each timestep is calculation on-the-fly.
+  * In practice, complexity seems to grow linearly on most of parameters, but I am working working in a formal proof.

 ## Proof

 I will soon upload a for crazyObservable validity that relies in the *discrete random assignment* implemented [here](./discreteRandomAssignment.js).

+## Future Work

-I am also up to refactoring this code to serve as a singleton service for Angular apps as soon as possible.
+I am up to refactoring this code to serve as a singleton service for Angular apps as soon as possible.

-Note that calculations are done asyncronously and the number of emissions at each timestep is calculation on-the-fly.